timescale/docs/timescaledb/how-to-guides/continuous-aggregates/materialized-hypertables.md

 this materialized hypertable in the same way as any other hypertable.

 ## Discover the name of a materialized hypertable
-To change a materialized hypertable, you need to discover the fully qualified name of it.
-To do this, use the [timescaledb_information.continuous_aggregates view][api-continuous-aggregates-info]).
+To change a materialized hypertable, you need to use its fully qualified name.
+To find the correct name, use the [timescaledb_information.continuous_aggregates view][api-continuous-aggregates-info]).
 You can then use the name to modify it in the same way as any other hypertable.